EXTREMELY FINE. A SUPERB ORIGINAL-GUM EXAMPLE OF THE 1857 ONE-CENT PERFORATED TYPE I.

 EXTREMELY FINE.
 A SUPERB ORIGINAL-GUM EXAMPLE OF THE 12-CENT 1857 ISSUE FROM PLATE 3.

 Plate 3 stamps (Scott 36b) are characterized primarily by uneven or broken outer framelines of the design.
 The subjects on Plate 1, which produced Scott Nos.
 17 and 36, have even framelines that were extensively recut.
-Original-gum Plate 3 stamps with the centering and wide margins evident in this example are very scarce.
+Original-gum Plate 3 stamps with the centering evident in this example are very scarce -- we offer about one a year in this condition.

 EXTREMELY FINE.
-A SUPERB ORIGINAL-GUM EXAMPLE OF THE 30-CENT 1857 ISSUE.
+A SPECTACULAR ORIGINAL-GUM EXAMPLE OF THE 90-CENT 1860 ISSUE.